The Plum Card® from American Express review

 - Get this card if you want flexibility in managing your monthly expenses.

-- Pick something else if you want travel rewards or cashback rewards.
+- Pick something else if you want to earn more rewards.

 - Apply with a good to excellent credit score of 670 or higher.